Yishun triple murders: Judgement

 On 30 November 2012, four months after the prosecution and defence made their respective closing submissions, Justice Chan Seng Onn delivered his judgement at the final day of the Yishun triple murder trial.

 Justice Chan found that Wang was indeed suffering from diminished responsibility when he murdered Zhang, which was largely attributed to the anger Wang increasingly felt from the humiliating mistreatment by Zhang, which finally led to Wang losing control and went to stab Zhang multiple times after that final argument, and his loss of self-control was also exacerbated by the adjustment disorder suffered by Wang, to which the judge accepted this aspect of the evidence of the defence's psychiatrist Dr Tan.
 As such, he found Wang guilty of culpable homicide for Zhang's death.

 Secondly, turning to the death of Feng, Justice Chan found that Feng had unfortunately entered the room when Wang was stabbing Zhang to death.
 Wang had earlier in his statements and testimony kept referring to Feng as "the person standing in the doorway" and also consistently stated that he did not recognise that the second person he killed was Feng until he regained his control and stopped killing.
 Justice Chan inferred from the similar nature of the attacks on Zhang and Feng, in terms of type, location and number of wounds, and thus accepted that Wang indeed did not recognise Feng when he killed her.
 Since Wang was still in a state of frenzy and loss of self-control while killing Feng, the judge considered the deaths of both Zhang and Feng as a single transaction and thus found Wang guilty of culpable homicide for Feng's death as well.

 Turning to the case of Yang however, Justice Chan found that Wang was not suffering from diminished responsibility when he murdered Yang.
 The longer series of events occurring after the deaths of Zhang and Feng – including telling Grace to not run and looking for new murder weapons in the kitchen – in which Wang would have fully recovered his self-control and mental faculties instead of being in a continued loss of self-control.
 The judge also said, by killing Zhang, the one person who had caused him a lot of stress, humiliation and suffering, Wang would have already released all the bottled-up anger within him.
-As such, he found Wang guilty of murder for Yang's death, and sentenced him to death by hanging.
+As such, he found Wang guilty of murder for Yang's death under Section 300(a) of the Penal Code and sentenced him to death by hanging.